eduvpn/documentation/DEPLOY_DEBIAN.md

 ## PHP

-Debian's `php7.0-fpm` package has some unfortunate defaults that only work for very light usage and in no way for deploys where you expect more than a few users to use the service.
+Debian's PHP package has some unfortunate defaults that only work for very light usage and in no way for deploys where you expect more than a few users to use the service.

-Modify `/etc/php/7.0/fpm/pool.d/www.conf` and change the following settings.
+Modify `/etc/php/7.0/fpm/pool.d/www.conf` (Debian 9), or
+`/etc/php/7.3/fpm/pool.d/www.conf` (Debian 10) and change the following settings.
 We'll use the CentOS/Fedora defaults here as well:

     pm = dynamic
     pm.max_children = 50